(Sneak Peek Sub Chapter) : Dealing with Hunger

 Especially those amongst very beginnings in the low carbohydrate eating, for at least a first few number of months one should arguably be focused surrounding micronutrients that reside in vegetables.

 Of equal importance and one to be aware of is the use of supplemental pysllium husk.
+But this requires careful periodization.

-This Author (AW) would personally caution that besides from effectively providing indigestible bulk ~ for the sake of adding “bulk” ~ another very legitimate caution is to avoid high intakes with highly fibrous nuts and seeds sources.
+Another very legitimate caution is to avoid high intakes with highly fibrous nuts and seeds sources.
 Particularly nut butters and peanut butters.
 Excess thirst and dehydration will likely occur so much, that it deters one from eating comfortably.
 This Author (AW) alone can attest this not once, but of multiple occasions.

 2. Stay productive.